Moritz72/ToMaChess/README.md

 ## Multi Stage Tournaments
 One can also combine multiple tournaments to a multi stage tournament.
 A multi stage tournament consists of a first stage with a number of tournaments where the participants are predetermined.
 Furthermore, it has an arbitrary number of further stages where the participants of the stage tournaments are the participants that got a certain placement in  a certain tournament of the previous stage.

 For example one could have *Round Robin* tournaments *Group A* up to *Group H* with four players each in the first stage and then in the second stage a *Knockout* tournament *Finals* with the participants who placed first or second in their respective group.
-The seating for all stages except for the first one is done manually by the user independent of the usual seating of the tournament mode.
+If the option *Draw Lots in Case of Tie* is disabled, it is also possible to create a regular tournament with play-offs in case of a tie for first place by creating a Multi Stage tournament with only the desired regular tournament as the first stage and adding a *Knockout* tournament as a second stage with only the first place as a participant.

 ## Teams
 Teams are an ordered collection of players.